Local universality of repulsive particle systems and random matrices: Introduction and main results

-Universality for unitary invariant ensembles, i.e. $\b=2$ invariant ensembles, was proved in many papers, for example (naming only few) \cite{PasturShcherbina97,PasturShcherbina, Deiftetal99,McLaughlinMiller08,LevinLubinsky08}.
-Recently universality (for general $\beta-$Ensembles) was proved in \cite{Bourgadeetal1,Bourgadeetal}.
-For $\b=1,2$, bulk universality was also proved for Wigner matrices by two groups of authors.
-Based on earlier work of Johansson \cite{Johansson01}, universality was shown for general classes of Wigner matrices in a series of papers by Erd{\H{o}}s, Yau, Schlein, Yin, Ramirez and Peche (see \cite{ErdosYau12} for a survey on their results) and Tao and Vu (see \cite{TaoVu12} for a survey on their results).
-We remark that bulk universality was proved in \cite{GotzeGordin} for the Hermitian fixed trace ensemble, a random matrix which is neither a Wigner matrix nor unitary invariant.
+Universality for unitary invariant ensembles, that is, $\beta=2$ invariant ensembles, was proved in many papers, for example (naming only few) \cite{PasturShcherbina97,PasturShcherbina,Deiftetal99,McLaughlinMiller08,LevinLubinsky08}.
+Recently universality (for general $\beta$-ensembles) was proved in \cite{Bourgadeetal1,Bourgadeetal}.
+For $\beta=1,2$, bulk universality was also proved for Wigner matrices by two groups of authors.
+Based on earlier work of Johansson \cite{Johansson01}, universality was shown for general classes of Wigner matrices in a series of papers by Erd{\H{o}}s, Yau, Schlein, Yin, Ramirez and Peche (see \cite{ErdosYau12} for a survey on their results) and Tao and Vu; see \cite{TaoVu12} for a survey on their results.
+We remark that bulk universality was proved in \cite{GotzeGordin} for the Hermitian fixed trace ensemble, a random matrix which is neither a Wigner matrix nor determinantal.

-Writing the density \eqref{p40} in the Gibbsian form
+Writing the density (\ref{p40}) in the Gibbsian form

-we see that $P_{N,Q,\b}$ can be interpreted as an interacting particle system on $\R$ in an external field, interacting via a 2d Coulomb potential.
+we see that $P_{N,Q,\beta}$ can be interpreted as an interacting particle system on $\mathbb{R}$ in an external field, interacting via a 2d Coulomb potential.

 It is believed that many complicated, strongly correlated systems share the local bulk scaling limit (defined again by correlation functions) with some random matrix model.
 This was conjectured by Wigner who used random matrices to model energy levels of nuclei.
-By the underlying matrix structure, physical requirements (conserved quantities, time reversal,\dots) determine the value of $\b$ in the cases $\b=1,2,4$.
-The limits with $\b=2$ also seem to appear in statistics of distances between parking cars \cite{AbulMagd}, waiting times at bus stops in certain cities \cite{KrbalekSeba} (see \cite{Baiketal} for a determinantal model) and the pair correlation conjecture of Montgomery \cite{Montgomery} for the zeros of the Riemann Zeta function on the critical line.
-See e.g. \cite{KeatingSnaith00} for more relations between the Riemann Zeta function and random matrix theory.
+By the underlying matrix structure, physical requirements (conserved quantities, time reversal,\,\ldots) determine the value of $\beta$ in the cases $\beta=1,2,4$.
+The limits with $\beta=2$ also seem to appear in statistics of distances between parking cars \cite{AbulMagd}, waiting times at bus stops in certain cities \cite{KrbalekSeba} (see \cite{Baiketal} for a determinantal model) and the pair correlation conjecture of Montgomery \cite{Montgomery} for the zeros of the Riemann Zeta function on the critical line.
+See, for example, \cite{KeatingSnaith00} for more relations between the Riemann Zeta function and random matrix theory.
 A common cause for the appearance of sine kernel statistics in a number of statistics about real world repulsive systems and in physics and mathematics still remains to be identified.

 We consider here a class of more general interacting particle systems, defined by the density